-Audit Projects in Progress as of Fiscal Year 2022
+Audit Projects in Progress as of Fiscal Year 2023

-- Charitable Gaming Review the regulatory structure of charitable gaming in the Commonwealth as requested by the General Assembly. - Data Removal Determine whether state agencies effectively purge surplus computers and other electronic media of software and agency data before disposing of them. - Clery Act Determine whether higher education institutions accurately report crime statistics and publish other relevant security and safety-related information as required by the Clery Act. - Fleet Management Services Determine if the Office of Fleet Management Services provides vehicle availability, maintenance, repair, emergency roadside assistance and alternative fuel options to Commonwealth agencies with optimal effectiveness, efficiency and economy. - Diversity and Inclusion in the Department of Mines, Minerals and Energy Evaluate the quality of recruiting efforts and hiring practices for the divisions within the Department of Mines, Minerals and Energy. - Child Protective Services Determine whether Child Protective Services within the Virginia Department of Social Services is meeting the prescribed goals for the program and ensure that it is operating within the boundaries set forth in the Code. - Snow Removal Evaluate the internal controls put in place by the Virginia Department of Transportation to prevent snow related fraud from occurring while considering the performance efficiency within those controls.
-OSIG postponed this audit because a major snow event did not occur in the 2019-2020 winter season and because of the pandemic. - Department of Forensic Science Evaluate the efficiency of evidence collection and the effect that judicial proceedings and investigations has on providing services.
-OSIG postponed this audit due to the need for a subject matter expert.
+- Clery Act Determine whether higher education institutions accurately report crime statistics and publish other relevant security and safety-related information as required by the Clery Act. - Diversity and Inclusion in the Department of Energy Evaluate the quality of recruiting efforts and hiring practices for the divisions within the Department of Energy. - Child Protective Services Determine whether the Child Protective Services within the Virginia Department of Social Services is meeting the prescribed goals for the program and ensure that it is operating within the boundaries set forth in the Code. - Department of Forensic Science Evaluate the efficiency of evidence collection and the effect that judicial proceedings and investigations has on providing services.
+OSIG postponed this audit due to the need for a subject matter expert. - Commonwealth Overtime Analysis Evaluate how state agencies are monitoring and managing overtime usage.

-Behavioral Health and Developmental Services Unit Background
+Behavioral Health and Developmental Services Unit